perXautomatik/git-toolbelt/Readme.md

 ### git local-branch-exists / git remote-branch-exists / git tag-exists

 Tests if the given local branch, remote branch, or tag exists.

+### git local-commits / git has-local-commits

+Returns a list of commits that are still in your local repo, but haven't been pushed to `origin`.  `git has-local-commits` is the scriptable equivalent that only returns an exit code if such commits exist.

 ### git contains / git is-ancestor